fluxcd/website/content/en/flux/installation/bootstrap/generic-git-server.md

   --path=clusters/my-cluster
 ```

+You can also supply the password or Git token using a pipe e.g. `echo "<my-pass>" | flux bootstrap git`.

 If your Git server uses a self-signed TLS certificate, you can specify the CA file with
 `--ca-file=<path/to/ca.crt>`.

+## Boostrap multiple clusters

 With `--path` you can configure the directory which will be used to reconcile the target cluster.
 To control multiple clusters from the same Git repository, you have to set a unique path per